royragsdale/s83/README.md

 ## Quick Start/Demo

-Build client (`s83`) and server (`s83d`).
+1. Build client (`s83`) and server (`s83d`).
 ```
 $ go build -o bin/s83 ./cmd/client
 $ go build -o bin/s83d ./cmd/server
 $ cd bin
 ```

-Make a directory (`store`) for the server to store it's boards, then start server and leave it running in another window.
+2. Make a directory (`store`) for the server to store it's boards, then start server and leave it running in another window.
 ```
 $ mkdir store
 $ ./s83d
 ```

-Generate a creator key ("secret").
+3. Generate a creator key ("secret").
 This may take a few minutes to get lucky.
 ```
 $ ./s83 new
 ```

+4. Add your keys to a "profile"

+_You can have multiple profiles and switch between them with `./s38 -c PROFILE`_

-Add the keys you just generated to your client configuration and set the server to point at your local server like so.
-Aside from the simple `key = value` lines this attempts to conform to the "Springfile" convention.
+Add the keys you just generated to your client profile and set the server to point at your local server like below.

+Aside from the simple `key = value` lines this attempts to conform to the "Springfile" convention so you can add a list of the boards you would like to follow, optionally preceded by a _handle_ for how you would like to track that board (`me` in this example).

 `~/.config/s83/default`
 ```
 secret = XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX